Skip to main content

 Regional authorities are responsible for public education, including higher education.
 In particular, they establish and administer public in-service teacher training institutions, educational resources centres / libraries, and schools and institutions operating at regional and supra-regional levels.
 The planned network of such schools and institutions is outlined in a development strategy for a given province.

-Regional authorities appoint heads of Regional Education Authorities (REA) (kurator oświaty) who exercise so-called pedagogical supervision over schools and non-school education settings.
+Each province governor submits a motion to the minister responsible for school education to appoint or dismiss the Head of the Regional Education Authorities (REA) (kurator oświaty) who exercises so-called pedagogical supervision over schools and non-school education settings in a given province.

 District (powiat) level

-District authorities District authorities establish, administer and finance public post-primary schools (established in accordance with the Law on School Education (ustawa Prawo oświatowe), continuing education institutions and vocational education and training centres.
+District authorities establish, administer and finance public post-primary schools (established in accordance with the Law on School Education (ustawa Prawo oświatowe), continuing education institutions, vocational education and training centres and sectoral skills centres.
+Sectoral skills centres may also be administered by other local government units, other institutions, organisations and natural persons based on an agreement concluded with the competent district authorities.

 Commune (gmina) level